kikutabryan/foxy-tutorial/README.md

 This tutorial will guide you through the process of creating a ROS2 package with a publisher and subscriber node in Python.
 The publisher node captures video from the built-in webcam using OpenCV, then publishes it to a topic.
 The subscriber node receives the video, converts it to grayscale, and displays it.

+## ROS2 Foxy Introduction

+ROS2 Foxy is the latest major release of the Robot Operating System 2 (ROS2), a flexible framework for writing robot software.
+It provides a collection of tools, libraries, and conventions that aim to simplify the development of complex robotic systems.
+This introduction section will cover the advantages of using ROS, as well as explain some of the basic concepts in ROS2, such as nodes, topics, messages, subscribers, and publishers.

+### Advantages of Using ROS

+ROS offers several advantages for developing robot software:

+1. **Modularity:** ROS follows a modular approach, allowing developers to break down their robot software into smaller, reusable components called nodes.
+This modular structure enables easy collaboration, code reusability, and scalability.

+2. **Communication Infrastructure:** ROS provides a flexible communication infrastructure that enables nodes to exchange data and information seamlessly.
+It uses a publish-subscribe pattern, allowing decoupled communication between nodes.

+3. **Cross-Platform Compatibility:** ROS supports multiple operating systems and programming languages, making it versatile and accessible to a wide range of developers.
+It allows components written in different languages to communicate with each other.

+4. **Large and Active Community:** ROS has a vibrant and supportive community of researchers, developers, and roboticists.
+It offers a vast ecosystem of packages and libraries, making it easier to leverage existing code and solutions for building complex robotic systems.

+### Basic Concepts in ROS2

+#### Nodes

+In ROS2, a node is a standalone process that performs a specific computation or functionality.
+Nodes communicate with each other by publishing and subscribing to topics.

+#### Topics

+Topics are named buses that facilitate communication between nodes.
+A node can publish data, known as messages, to a topic, and other nodes can receive that data by subscribing to the same topic.
+Topics follow a publish-subscribe mechanism, allowing multiple nodes to communicate asynchronously.

+#### Messages

+Messages are the data structures used for communication between nodes.
+They define the format and type of data exchanged on topics.
+ROS provides a wide range of predefined message types for common data, such as sensor readings, control commands, and robot poses.
+Additionally, developers can define custom message types to suit their specific needs.

+#### Publishers

+A publisher is a node that sends messages on a specific topic.
+It creates and publishes messages to the topic, allowing other nodes to receive and process the data.

+#### Subscribers

+A subscriber is a node that receives messages from a specific topic.
+It subscribes to the topic and processes the incoming messages according to its functionality.

 ## Prerequisites

 - You need to have ROS2 Foxy installed.
 If you haven't done this already, follow the official guide [here](https://index.ros.org/doc/ros2/Installation/Foxy/).